Understanding the Impact of Evaluation Metrics in Kinetic Models for Consensus-based Segmentation: Numerical Results

 \subsection{Impact of different diffusion functions}

-In this section we study the impact of choosing different diffusion functions in images consisting of a blurry background and a geometric shape in the center, as shown in Figure~\ref{geo_figures}.
-The objective is to detect the shape of the Geometric Figure and to compare how the choice of different diffusion functions affect the value of the parameters.
+In this section we study the impact of choosing different diffusion functions $D(c)$ in images consisting of a blurry background and a geometric shape in the center, as shown in Figure~\ref{geo_figures}.
+The objective is to detect the shape of the Geometric Figure and to compare how the choice of different diffusion functions affect the value of the model parameters $\Delta_{1},\Delta_{2}$ and $\sigma^{2}$ where the optimization process is identical to the one introduce in Section \ref{Par.Opt}.
 To this end, we chose the following diffusion functions:

 We point the reader to Figure \ref{fig:dfuncs} for a summary of the various introduced diffusion functions in \eqref{eq:Di}.